JURA

 Jura Route Day 3: Lac de Joux -> Couvet

-We start the day with a 250 meter descent into Vallorbe.
+You will start the day with a 250 meter descent into Vallorbe.
 This little town, with its plentiful supplies of iron-ore and trees, has been an industrial village since at least 1285 when its first smelter was made !

 The region is beautiful, but few Swiss living on the shores of Lake Geneva ever make it this far.
 They will know the name “Vallorbe”, but the next villages: Ballaigues, Lignerolle and Baulmes are virtually unknown outside this small valley.